 In short, the domain model design should come first, proper database design second, and only last comes the decision how you persist your objects.
 Ruby on Rails, while not prohibiting this approach, doesn’t really encourage you to make informed decisions about these three steps.
 I aim to tell you something about stage two and three so you’re design decisions might improve.

 I’ve made heavy use of my Zettelkasten to compose this post.
-The list of Zettel I used you’ll find in the footnotes.1
+The list of Zettel I used are at the bottom of the post.

 Database Normalization and the Impedance Problem